 3) Pools (maintenance costs and potential dangers and liability turn many buyers off).

 4) Removing features like windows or fireplaces (someone else may want that detail in the future!).

-All of the above changes may be worth it if you plan to stay in your home or don’t mind narrowing your resale market, but do be aware that these options are either unlikely to recoup their cost or may even become a liability when it comes to resale value.
+All of the above changes may be worth it if you plan to stay in your home or don’t mind narrowing your resale market, but do be aware that these options are either unlikely to recoup their cost or even a possible liabilities when it comes to resale.